ratwolfzero/hopalong_python/README.md

 ### Output

-The programs produce a visual representation of the Hopalong Attractor.
-The image displays the trajectory as a density map, where color intensity represents the frequency of points visited (hit counts).
+The programs produce a visual representation of the Hopalong Attractor as image which displays the trajectory as a density map, where color intensity represents the frequency of points visited (hit counts).
 Lighter areas indicate regions of higher density.
 This provides a striking visual of the attractor's complex structure.
 The density map also allows a 3D representation of the attractor by displaying the density on the Z-axis.

 **Basic Version 2D**
 ![Example Attractor Image](./examples/Figure_ex_1.png)